Skip to main content Skip to footer

 Marketing teams use milestones to track campaign progress from strategy through execution:

-• Campaign strategy approval: the point where the creative concept, budget, and channel mix are formally approved by leadership.
+• Campaign strategy approval: The point where the creative concept, budget, and channel mix are formally approved by leadership.

-• Creative asset finalization: all copy, design, and video assets are completed, reviewed, and ready for distribution.
+• Creative asset finalization: All copy, design, and video assets are completed, reviewed, and ready for distribution.

-• Campaign launch: the specific moment ads go live, and emails are deployed.
+• Campaign launch: The specific moment ads go live, and emails are deployed.

-• Mid-campaign performance review: a scheduled checkpoint to analyze metrics and adjust spend or targeting.
+• Mid-campaign performance review: A scheduled checkpoint to analyze metrics and adjust spend or targeting.

 Software development release milestones